Mapping of PAT Tools for Enabling Integrated DSP in Continuous Biomanufacturing

 23rd October 2020 | 10:00 am EST | Dejan Arzenšek, Principal Scientist at Novartis and Maryann Cuellar, Life Science Product Manager at Kaiser Optical Systems, Inc. |WATCH FOR FREE

 The discussion will be focused around the exploration of multiple techniques and their possibilities to secure tight control of the major critical quality attributes (CQA) and different PAT tools for measuring different attributes in real-time.
-A feasibility study of PAT tools covered in this talk demonstrates the technology for in-line measurements in fed-batch process steps and potential of their use in a continuous process.
+A feasibility study of PAT tools covered in this talk demonstrates the technology for in-line measurements in fed-batch process steps and the potential of their use in a continuous process.

 Presented by Dejan Arzenšek, Principal Scientist at Novartis